Stretch marks are not fun! So what can we do about it?

 Massaging it not only helps with blood flow.
 It will also aid the butter in penetrating the skin deeply, which makes it more effective.

 Now we'll switch over to cocoa butter and whether it's good for stretch marks.
 Hint: Maybe?

 What is Cocoa Butter?

-Cocoa butter is the fat that is extracted from the cacaoa bean.
-Also known as theobroma oil, cocoa butter is used in both skin care products and chocolates alike.
+Cocoa butter is the fat that is extracted from the cocoa bean (also known as the cacao bean).
+Theobroma oil is another term for cocoa butter and is used in both skin care products and chocolates alike.

 However that doesn’t mean that you should lick yourself after rubbing cocoa butter on your body.
 Believe me, just stick to chocolate.

 Cocoa butter is 100% fat, meaning that it contains no proteins or carbohydrates.
 Although it’s all fat, it doesn’t contain any trans fats.
 It's also not hydrogenated, making it one of the few natural fats to stay solid at room temperature.

 Aside from that, cocoa butter also contains Vitamin K, Vitamin E, fatty acids and antioxidants which have all been proven to protect and heal your skin.